-Opening a BIM 360 or BIM CONSTRUCTION CLOUD model with Revit: Error: Data file is corrupt
+Opening a BIM 360 or AUTODESK CONSTRUCTION CLOUD model with Revit: Error: Data file is corrupt

 Issue: